-Most of you in my recent poll consider the 20-30 years old to be the best decade of life.
+Most of you in a poll I did in a number of years back consider the 20-30 years old time to be the best decade of life.
 Not too surprised!
 Interestingly enough, I used to joke around and say that I wish Jesus would come back in my 20’s.
 This was during the early to mid 20’s, but now that I’m a more “mature” 20-something year old=), I have to say I’m not sure I want to leave this decade.
 Only a few more years left!

 Tonight’s post was written with some insight from friends who are either in their 20’s or recently just passed over this decade.
 Let’s get to it!

 20-30 years old